mattwilliamson13/isdrfall2023/content/example/06-example.markdown

 ```

-# Step 3: Get the data for median income by county
+## Get the data for median income by county
 Now let's get the median income data and geometry for each county.
 We'll use the tidycensus package for that.
 Note that you may have to sign up for a Census Api before you can use the tidycensus package ([instructions here](https://walker-data.com/tidycensus/articles/basic-usage.html))

 ```r